Air Fryer Recipe

 Method

-- Slice the bananas into thin rounds and prepare the Nutella.
+- Slice the bananas into thin rounds and have the Nutella ready.

-- Lightly dust the work surface with flour and roll out the pastry sheet.
+- Lightly flour the work surface, then roll out the pastry sheet.

-- Divide the sheet into equal squares, around 4 inches each.
+- Cut the sheet into equal squares, around 4 inches each.

-- Place a teaspoon of Nutella in the center of each square and add banana slices on top.
+- Spoon a teaspoon of Nutella into the centre of each square, then place the banana slices on top.

-- Fold one corner of the pastry over to the opposite corner to create a triangle and seal the edges with a fork.
+- Fold one corner of the pastry over to the opposite corner to make a triangle, then press the edges closed with a fork.

-- Beat the egg and apply a thin layer of egg wash over each pastry.
+- Beat the egg, then brush a thin layer of egg wash over each pastry.

 - Preheat the air fryer to 180°C (355°F).

-- Arrange the pastries in a single layer in the air fryer basket and cook for 8-10 minutes until golden brown.
+- Place the pastries in a single layer in the air fryer basket and cook for 8-10 minutes, until golden brown.

-- Allow the pastries to cool slightly before serving.
+- Leave the pastries to cool slightly before serving.

 Why this works in an air fryer